 Every Gamer knows this problem: You play a game and your have your favorite messenger running in the background.
 Right in a fight you get an incoming message.
-Depending on your computer, the game and the messenger, you either get killed, the game/computer crashes or something else happens.
-Also, you may not be able to “tab out” and reply.
+Depending on your computer, the game and the messenger, you either get killed, the game/computer crashes or something else happens, like the Internet fails, that’s why getting a pro gaming router at least help with this problem.
+Also, you may not be able to „tab out“ and reply.

 What I teach you today is not how to create a professional website, but it is the basic design method any web programmer started with.